Data Protection in Malaysia

 Data protection officers in Malaysia

-Currently, Malaysian law does not require that data users / data controllers appoint a data protection officer (“DPO”).
-However, under the Amending Act, the data controller or data processor is required to appoint one or more DPOs who shall be accountable to the data controller or data processor for the compliance with the PDPA.
+Under the Amendment Act to PDPA, the data controller or data processor is required to appoint one or more DPO who shall be accountable to the data controller or data processor for the compliance with the PDPA.
 Such appointment will not discharge the data controller or data processor from all their duties and functions under the PDPA.
-This requirement will come into force on June 01, 2025.
+This requirement has come into force on June 01, 2025.

 Continue reading